bgachara/bgachara.github.io/posts/operating_systems.md

 - Unix
 - Posix
   - standard of Unix that defines a minimum system call interface that conformant Unix systems must support.
+- Machine language is a collection of unique bit patterns that a device can identify and perform a corresponding action.
+A machine instruction is a unique bit pattern that a device can identify, and from which results an action because underlying each instruction is a small circuit that implements it.
+- Instruction Set Architecture is the design of an environment that implements an instruction set, which is the basic set of commands and instructions that a microprocessor understands and can carry out

 ## Computer Hardware